 I’m not a frequent salon patron, but I do love a gel manicure because it actually stays on — unlikes regular nail polish, which I tend to ruin before I even make it back to the car.

-I clicked through Instagram, chose a set of nail colors, and checked out.
+I clicked through an Instagram ad , chose a set of nail colors, and checked out.

 What styles do they offer?

 Eventually I found a fun set that was primarily navy blue, with one accent nail in a shimmery gold.
 Why the heck not, right?
-It’s a fun, at-home manicure and I’m not seeing anyone professionally anyway.
-So I went for it.
+You can find that box in this fun 3-kit gift set.

 What comes in an at-home gel manicure set?

-The Ohura set arrived with my free UV light, as promised.
-It’s about the size of a computer mouse, with little fold-out legs so it stores compactly.
-It’s pretty flimsy, but it does the job.
+The Ohura set arrived with my UV light, which is about the size of a computer mouse, with little fold-out legs so it stores compactly.
+It’s somewhat flimsy, but it does the job.

 Actually, stickers isn’t really the right word for them.
 They’re pre-cured strips of gel nail polish that are bendy and flexible.
 You can stretch them to fit your nail if you need to.
 To me, they feel the way my salon gel-manicure feels when it peels off…but maybe a bit stretchier.